commonsmachinery/mediagoblin/docs/source/siteadmin/about.rst

 See the ``COPYING`` file in the root of the source for details.

-Is MediaGoblin an official GNU project?
+Is MedaGobilin an official GNU project?
 What does that mean?
 =============================================================

 MediaGoblin is an official GNU project!
 This status means that we the